-Weakening demand for housing across most areas of our islands is an on-going concern and one which the Board is monitoring closely.
-We will continue to explore options to address this and have taken the decision to dispose of stock which is not delivering good solutions for tenants and which impact negatively on the business.
-We must stress the need for partnership working to address the demographic challenges which contribute to the weakening demand.
+Weak demand for housing across most areas has continued to be a concern and one which the Board continues to monitor closely.
+We continue to explore options to address this and have taken the decision to dispose of stock which is not delivering good solutions for tenants and which impact negatively on the business.
+Partnership working is critical if we are to address the demographic challenges which contribute to this weakening demand and we continue to seek to encourage and develop this.

-Void rent loss is increasing as demand in certain areas continues to decline and the average days taken to let properties increased.
-If the remaining difficult to let properties are excluded, properties were let in an average of 18 days.
-This is a reasonable performance but has dropped slightly from previous years.
+Void rent loss has improved as a result of the decision to dispose of some stock.
+However, low demand in certain areas continues to impact on our void loss performance and the average days taken to let properties is fairly high at 27.7 days.
+If difficult to let properties are excluded, properties were let in an average of 18 days.
+This is a reasonable performance and we are working to improve on this.

-The level of anti social behaviour remains low and we did not take any legal enforcement action during the year.
+The level of anti-social behaviour remains low and we did not take any legal enforcement action during the year.
 This good partnership working between HHP, Police Scotland and the Comhairle continued focusing on a preventative approach.